-The Metrics Dashboard shows a list of metrics, and allows you to view and compare individual metrics while filtering by metric name and host.
+The Metrics page shows a list of metrics, and allows you to view and compare individual metrics while filtering by metric name and host.
 All data time-series collected by DPM, including per-query data, can be viewed through this interface.
 DPM collects more metrics than are displayed by default in the Charts Dashboards and they can be viewed here.
 For a list of metric categories, which you can use when searching, see here.
-The Metrics Dashboard is available by clicking “Charts” in the left-hand nav bar, and then selecting “Metrics” at the top of the window.
+The Metrics page is available by clicking “Charts” in the left-hand nav bar, and then selecting “Metrics” at the top of the window.

 You can filter on specific portions of the metric name.
 For example, if you would like to filter by CPU metrics, you would input